-Now that we have a new TV, a Smart TV, the girls are enjoying watching it again, but I have noticed that they were less inclined to spend the former number of hours watching it.
+Now that we have a new TV, a Smart TV, the girls are enjoying watching it again.
+Although I have noticed that they were less inclined to spend the former number of hours watching it.
 I’m so proud of them.
-It might be something to do with their age, but I truly have enjoyed the last week without TV where they have spent good quality time bonding with each other, creating memories and driving me crazy!
-And we’ve been on holiday too so it’s not even as if they had half days at school to keep them occupied.
+It might be something to do with their age, but I truly have enjoyed the last week without TV.
+They have spent good quality time bonding with each other, creating memories and driving me crazy!
+To top it off, we’ve also been on school holidays too so, it’s not even as if they had half days at school to keep them occupied.

 Did you know that being a SAHM requires you to actually ‘play’ with them too.
 Isn’t that why I had two so close together?
 So they could keep each other busy and give me a break!?!

 Kidding .
 Proud Mama!